JessicaJuliet/the-leafy-bean/README.md

 #### Frequent Visitor Goals

-* As a frequent visitor, I want to see if they take resuable cups
+* As a frequent visitor, I want to see if they take reusable cups
 * As a frequent visitor, I want to check to see if they have a loyalty scheme
 * As a frequent visitor, I want to read about the company to establish whether they're an independent coffee shop or a chain